 Non-residential special events such as a race, walk/ride event, outdoor live band, grand opening, sale of agricultural products, ground breaking ceremonies, athletic events or similar type events require temporary use permit application approval.
 Due to multi-departmental review of the application, a temporary use permit application needs to be submitted at least two weeks prior to the event.
 Temporary Use Permits are limited to a set number of days per parcel based on the type of event.
-For more information, refer to Section 5.4 of the LDO, or contact the Planning Department at (919) 469-4046.
+For more information, refer to Section 5.4 of the LDO, or contact the Planning and Development Services Department at (919) 469-4046.

 Streams in Cary are protected by 50-foot and 100-foot buffer widths depending on their classification.
 To learn more about how Stream Buffers may affect your property or to determine buffer width, contact storm water services at (919) 462-3932.

 Grass, weeds and undergrowth on any property in the Town should not exceed a height of eight inches.
 If a property owner, lessee or occupant with control of a property fails, refuses or neglects to cut, destroy or remove such weeds within two days after receipt of notice to do so given by the Public Works and Utilities Department, then the Town, through its agents and employees, may enter upon such lot or premises for a depth of 50 feet from each abutting property line, and cut and destroy such weeds and undergrowth for a depth of 50 feet from each abutting property line.
 The cost and expense thereof shall be paid by the owner, lessee, occupant or agent, or it shall become a lien against such property in the same manner as for taxes.
 For more information on Tall Grass Regulations, please contact the Public Works and Utilities Department.

 Where do I find information on signs in Cary?